Lewis Potter explains

 There are also bar-lock sidelocks with rear acting mainsprings and back-action sidelocks where the locks are fitted behind the action body.

-The barrels have ribs: in the case of a side-by-side, top and bottom ribs; on an over-and-under, top and side ribs.
+Shotgun barrels have ribs.
+On a side-by-side shotgun these will be top and bottom, on an over-and-under, top and side ribs.

 The small catch that holds the fore-end in place is a fore-end loop, though it bears no resemblance to any such thing, but is a word left over from muzzle-loader days when it did look more like a loop.